-This five-day summer school has been developed for researchers and clinicians interested in translational research.
+This five-day summer school has been especially developed for researchers and clinicians interested in translational research.

-This course will address the following aspects as it travels along this established pathway.
+This course addressed the following aspects as it travels along this established pathway.

 - Bench to bedside research